trevorfitz0/ELK-Server/README.md

 SSH into the control node and follow the steps below:
 - Copy the Instal-Elk.yml file to /etc/ansible.
 - Update the host file to include...
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to Ansible to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Move my-playbook.yml to ansible/playbooks
+To switch the machine the playbook is running on you edit my-playbook.yml.
+One line of code will decide where ansible is installed and another will choose where it runs
+The Public IP that is hosting the machine from Azure